jchultarsky101/pcli/README.md

 The application supports sub-commands.
-To get more detailed help for a specific sub-command, enter the command name after "help" or alternatively, first enter the command and add"--help" after as shown in the example:
+To get more detailed help for a specific sub-command, enter the command name after "help" or alternatively, first enter the command and add "--help" after as shown in the example:

 ```bash
 pcli help model